attilagk/monoallelic-brain-research/notebook/2016-08-01-ifats-filters/2016-08-01-ifats-filters.md

 The following code

+1. applies "a filter giving priority to even a single SNP showing biallelic expression" (see Ifat's ms and her "1_conflict" annotation)
 1. applies the read count-based filter given a *sequence* of read count thresholds $t_\mathrm{rc}$
 1. applies the individual-based filter given $t_\mathrm{ind}$
 1. calculates the fractions of interest, which include the score $1-\hat{F}_g(0.9)$